 Learning about money is as important as earning it.
 This course is designed to help students develop strategies and skills for : how to file taxes, banking services, maximizing their earning potential, budgeting resources, using credit wisely, examining investment opportunities, and insurance planning.
 Students will develop their own financial plan, learn the time value of money, and explore the benefits of long range planning and investments.
 Students will also explore ways to protect their assets, explore online money management tools and examine their consumer rights.
 The goal of this course is for students to understand how to become wiser consumers and to get the most out of the money that they earn.

 This class satisfies Badger High School's financial literacy requirement.

-Figure Handen The state of the
+Figures Handen The continue of the continue o

 Click here for the English COURSE SEQUENCE